 Investors will receive a Form 1099-DIV, if required, by January 31 of the year following each taxable year.

 Unless your investment is held in a qualified tax-exempt account, your dividends will generally have tax implications.
 Dividends will typically come in three forms – (i) return of capital dividends (which are generally not taxed and instead reduce your tax basis for future capital gain consideration), (ii) capital gain dividends (which are generally taxable at long-term capital gain rates), or (iii) dividends from current or accumulated earnings or profits (which are generally taxed at ordinary income rates).
 However, because each investor’s tax considerations are different, we recommend that you consult with your tax advisor.

 Regular income, although there are certain tax advantages of REIT income.

 Our current offering is structured as a non-traded equity real estate investment trust, or “REIT,” under Regulation A+ of the JOBs Act.

-At the inception of the REIT in 2017, we set our offering price at $10.00 per share, which was the purchase price of our shares until September 30, 2018.
 The per share purchase price is adjusted every fiscal quarter and, as of January 1st, April 1st, July 1st and October 1st of each year, will equal the Company’s net asset value (“NAV”) divided by the number of shares of common stock outstanding as of the close of business on the last business day of the prior fiscal quarter on a fully diluted basis (“NAV per share”).